 What is the future of BYOD?

 There is no doubt that the BYOD trend is here to stay - especially as new tech-savvy generations enter the workforce.
-In the workplace today mobile devices have become a necessary asset rather than a luxury, entrenched in how work gets done.
+In the workplace, for instance, in a digital marketing agency, mobile devices have become a necessary asset rather than a luxury, entrenched in how work gets done.

 Without a clear, well-communicated policy, organizations will fail to achieve the benefits associated with BYOD.
 If the benefits are not enough to sway organizations to develop a clear policy, they must consider the potentially dire consequences a single security breach or compliance violation will have on their business.